 Meet the PPR Family

-Bob has had two great loves in his life…his wife and radio.
-Actually, radio was his first love ;-) Bob is a radio and TV veteran who was born and raised in nearby Easton, PA.
-He’s worked at WVPO-AM, WSBG-FM, ESPN Radio in the Poconos, WYOU-TV, and BRC-TV.
-He started his career at WBQW in Scranton in 1981, and hasn’t wanted to do anything but work in Radio/TV (sports, news and on-air ).
-You can also hear Bob at Lehigh University football games and wrestling matches, and see him on BRC-TV doing elementary, high school and college wrestling throughout the fall and winter.
+Bob has five great loves in his life…his wife, kids, family, Radio/TV & Sports. /strong> Actually, radio WAS his first love ;-) Bob is a radio and TV veteran who was born and raised in Easton, PA.
+He’s worked at WVPO-AM, WSBG-FM, ESPN Radio in the Poconos & Lehigh Valley, WYOU-TV, and still works with BRC-TV 13.
+He began his career at WBQW in Scranton in 1981, and hasn’t wanted to do anything but work in Radio/TV (sports, news and on-air) since that time.
+You can also hear Bob at Lehigh University football games and wrestling matches, and see him on BRC-TV 13, broadcasting high school football, and elementary, high school and college wrestling throughout the fall and winter.